This class is limited to 12 students and will have a maximum of 4 to 1 student-teacher ratio for an exceptional training.

 Completion of the Ayurvedic Foundations Courseor completion of the first module in AHC1.
 The Foundations course can be completed via home study and takes approximately one month to complete.

-Course Times: Classes begin at 9:00 am and end at 6:00 pm each day.
+Course Times: Classes begin daily at 9:00 AM.
+The first three days, classes end at 6:00 PM, and for the final 3 days, classes end at 5:00 PM.
 There is a flexible 2-hour break for lunch each day.
-While lunch is usually from 12:00 – 2:00, times may vary according to the flow of the workshop.
+While lunch is usually from 12:00pm – 2:00pm, times may vary according to the flow of the workshop.

 Travel: Students flying out following the last day of class should consider that the Sacramento International Airport is 90 minutes by car from the campus and that it is recommended to arrive at least 90 minutes before your flight.